fveredas/MOPM/README.md

 ---

-## Brief summary of what this sofware does
+## Brief summary of what this software does

-The current program is an implimentation of the predictive model described in Neural Computing & Applications...
-It takes as input a PDB ID (the 4-character unique identifier of every entry in the Protein Data Bank) and return a dataframe with as many rows as methionine residues are found in the protein being anlyzed.
+The current program is an implementation of the predictive model described in Neural Computing & Applications...
+It takes as input a PDB ID (the 4-character unique identifier of every entry in the Protein Data Bank) and return a dataframe with as many rows as methionine residues are found in the protein being analysed.
-For each methionine, this dataframe makes a prediction with respect to its oxidation status ("Yes" if the residue is predicted to be oxidezed, and "No" otherwise).
+For each methionine, this dataframe makes a prediction with respect to its oxidation status ("Yes" if the residue is predicted to be oxidized, and "No" otherwise).
 Each prediction is accompanied by its probability.
-In addition, the value of the extrated features is also provided.
+In addition, the value of the extracted features is also provided.
 The dataframe is saved as a Rda file in the user computer with the name "pdbID_MOPM.Rda"

 ---

-## Dependencies
+## Package Dependencies

 Make sure you have installed the following R packages:
 - install.packages("bio3d")